BoyoLabs/3dDesigns/prints/README.md

 * link: thingiverse or makerworld link here

 * Printed on elegoo neptune 3 pro with rock PLA.
 25% infill no supports or raft.
-It came out successful the first time.
+* printed successfully the first time.

 ---